 Hello, I’m trying to update my DNS records to include TXT, MX and CNAME.
 Where can I go to edit these settings?

-If you still need help after contacting your DNS provider's support team, reach out to the Greenhouse Recruiting Customer Support team.
+If you still need help after contacting your DNS provider's support team, reach out to the Greenhouse Recruiting Technical Support team.

 Why is gh-mail added to my domain?

 When you register a new root domain, you may encounter some situations that prevent or complicate the process of updating your DNS records.
 These include the following:

 - Your root domain may have already been registered with our email provider, Mailgun